codemaster05330/timoanttila/src/pages/about.md

 ## Professional title:

 Full Stack Developer
 Chief technology officer
 Server Administrator

 ## Professional life:

 I'm a full stack web developer who is passionate about making websites better, faster and easy to update.
 Technologies I enjoy working with include JavaScript, Svelte, PHP and SQL.
 Mostly using ProcessWire CMS for all the new projects, but I know my way with Wordpress and Drupal too.
+I love my job, but I would like to focus on the front end and develop my React and / or Vue skills in the future.

 Always want to surpass myself and my customers.
 When the customer feels they have received more than they originally ordered, I succeeded.